Accessing Council Services:

 The government introduced a new service in August 2014 to assist potential and existing applicants called the Right to Buy Agent Service.
 The aim of the Agent service is to compliment the service which landlords currently provide by giving tenants who request it information on Right to Buy, enabling them to make informed choices.
 They will try to help tenants to understand and assess the potential costs of home ownership as well as the benefits.
 Further information on this service can be found at:

-Before you consider applying under the Right to Buy scheme, we recommend that you research the price of similar properties in the area.
+Before you consider applying under the Right to Buy scheme, we recommend that you research the price of similar properties in the area, through the use of popular property websites.

 It would also be useful at this stage to read the government guide on the Right to Buy Scheme.